dtonhofer/prolog_notes/other_notes/about_negation/README.md

 fact, the more everything depends positively on everything else, the less strata there are.

 If there is a cycle with at least one fat edge in it, stratification will fail.
-Conversely, in any successful stratification, a fet edge will not participate in a cycle (as it can only point "downwards", that cycle must have another edge pointing "upwards", which is forbidden).
+Conversely, in any successful stratification, a fat edge will not participate in a cycle (as it can only point "downwards", that cycle must have another edge pointing "upwards", which is forbidden).
 Thus:

+**Lemma**

-*Lemma* The logic program _P_ is stratified iff the dependency graph for _P_ contains no cycles containing a negative edge.
+> The logic program _P_ is stratified iff the dependency graph for _P_ contains no cycles containing a negative edge.

 (Some notes on the fixpoint construction to be added)